olliegardner/seminar-roulette/timelog.md

 ### 24 Mar 2021

-- _2.5 hour_ Started writing conclusion chapter of dissertation.
+- _3.5 hour_ Started writing conclusion chapter of dissertation.

 ### 25 Mar 2021

-- _2 hour_ Finished writing conclusion chapter of dissertation and sent to supervisor for feedback..
+- _3 hour_ Finished writing conclusion chapter of dissertation and sent to supervisor for feedback.
 - _0.5 hour_ Wrote up status report for this week and sent to supervisor.

 ### 26 Mar 2021